Version a REST Service

 Scenario

 You have a REST service in Petstore version 1.0.0 in production.
-You find out that you need a small change to the GetPet microflow.
+You find out you need a small change to the GetPet microflow.
 When the incoming pet_id

 is empty, it is giving an error that results in a 500 Internal Server Error, but it should be 400 Bad Request.